Gajol/Content/Psychology/Book-Think-Fast-Think-Slow/Book - Think Fast, Think Slow.md

 ## Less is More

 - People incorrectly provide more value to a set of {10 valuable things}, than to a set of { 10 valuable things, and 3 invaluable things }.
 Less is more.
 The lower valued items affect the value of the whole.
 Hence, less is more.
+  - Example:  When selling a collection of things, it is best to exclude in the set any damaged or partial items.
+Including the damaged items lowers the perceived value of the set being sold.

 ## Causes Trump Statistics